-The proposed ATST-Clip does not work well, as it is trained for learning global representation, which does not automatically leads to good frame-level representations.
+The proposed ATST-Clip does not work well, as it is trained for learning global representation, which does not automatically lead to good frame-level representations.
 By leveraging the proposed frame-level training criterion and thus learning better frame-level representations, ATST-Frame largely improves the performance over ATST-Clip.
-Compared with the best comparison model, i.e. BEATs, ATST-Frame achieves much better $\text{PSDS}_1$, and similar $\text{PSDS}_2$. $\text{PSDS}_1$ emphasizes the time localization accuracy of sound events, thence the better $\text{PSDS}_1$ of ATST-Frame means a better temporal detection performance, which is possibly due to the finer temproal resolution of ATST-Frame compared with BEATs, i.e. 40 ms versus 160 ms. $\text{PSDS}_2$ emphasizes the recognition accuracy of sound events.
+Compared with the best comparison model, i.e. BEATs, ATST-Frame achieves much better $\text{PSDS}_1$, and similar $\text{PSDS}_2$. $\text{PSDS}_1$ emphasizes the time localization accuracy of sound events, thence the better $\text{PSDS}_1$ of ATST-Frame means a better temporal detection performance, which is possibly due to the finer temporal resolution of ATST-Frame compared with BEATs, i.e. 40 ms versus 160 ms. $\text{PSDS}_2$ emphasizes the recognition accuracy of sound events.
 The similar $\text{PSDS}_2$ of ATST-Frame and BEATs reflect the similar representation quality of them.
-This is consistent with the results on clip-level AS-2M task, ATST-Frame also performs similarly with BEATs as shown in Table \ref{tab:le_result}.
-It is important to note that, the good performance of ATST-Frame conflicts with the observations in \cite{gong_ssast_2022}\cite{baade_mae-ast_2022} that patch-wise models are more suitable for sound events than frame-wise models.
-The success of ATST-Frame is possibly due to the data augmentation, especially the frequency warping operation, which helps to capture the complex frequency structure of sound events.
+This is consistent with the results on the clip-level AS-2M task, ATST-Frame also performs similarly with BEATs as shown in Table \ref{tab:le_result}.
+It is important to note that, the good performance of ATST-Frame conflicts with the observations in \cite{gong_ssast_2022,baade_mae-ast_2022} that patch-wise models are more suitable for sound events than frame-wise models.
+As discussed in the ablation study, the success of ATST-Frame is possibly attributed to the frequency warping operation, which helps to capture the complex frequency structure of sound events.

 Knowledge distillation is also applied to combine ATST-Clip and ATST-Frame.
-The results of ATST-C2F show that, taking ATST-Clip as a teacher for funetuning ATST-Frame, $\text{PSDS}_2$ can be further improved, while $\text{PSDS}_1$ is slightly decreased.
+The results of ATST-C2F show that, taking ATST-Clip as a teacher for fine-tuning ATST-Frame, $\text{PSDS}_2$ can be further improved, while $\text{PSDS}_1$ is slightly decreased.
 This means the knowledge learned by ATST-Clip is still complementary for improving the accuracy of frame-level representations, but will slightly blur the time localization.